National University (San Diego, California): History

 In July 2022, National announced a merger with Northcentral University, an entirely online institution specializing in advanced degrees.
 The merger was expected to bring the combined enrollment to more than 42,000 students.
 On October 1, 2022, Mark David Milliron assumed the position of President and CEO of National University.

 In 2025, NU was recognized in the updated Carnegie Classification of Institutions of Higher Education with an “Opportunity Colleges and Universities – Higher Access, Higher Earnings” designation.

 Academics

 National University confers associate degrees, bachelor's degrees, master's degrees, doctoral degrees, and teaching credentials.
 It also offers continuing education programs.
+In 2026, the student-faculty ratio at National University was 16:1, and it utilizes a continuous-based academic calendar.

 The university is organized as three professional schools and three colleges: